 I mention bun rieu first because it is one of my favourite soups.
 Rice noodles in a tomato and crab broth, tofu, fresh herbs, a spicy hint but you can add so much more.
 I have not found bun rieu I enjoyed in either of Montreal or New York, but I spent my birthday at Authentic Pho Vietnamese Restaurant (250 Greenbank Road, just north of Hunt Club), owned by a Vietnamese family who made a delicious Saigon-style bun rieu.

-Also worth trying: their grilled beef satay summer rolls (goi cuon bo satay).
+Also worth trying if you’re not celiac: their grilled beef satay summer rolls (goi cuon bo satay).

 Banh Cuon and Bun cha